-Make a visible list for yourself
+Make a Visible List for Yourself

 It doesn’t have to be a work of art, just a plain piece of paper with your goals listed will do.
 Hang it somewhere you will see it each day like your bathroom mirror, the refrigerator, or even make it your phone background.

-Set alarms or reminders
+Set Alarms or Reminders

 Part of turning your goals into habits is making it a part of your everyday routine.
 Adding new things is not always easy, but you can make it simple by setting daily reminders on your phone.
 Before you know it, you won’t think twice before drinking that extra glass of water or getting some extra steps in.

-Mary Cate is a clinical dietitian at CHI Health Lakeside.
+Mary Cate is a dietitian with CHI Health Weight Management.
 Her love of food and nutrition stems from many years of playing sports and growing up in a family that loves to cook.
 Her goal is to help people learn that nutrition doesn’t have to be complicated and that it should be an enjoyable part of our lives.